MYSTERY SCIENCE THEATER 3000

 • In the first half hour, Servo derisively mocks one of Joel’s riffs.
 The comment is followed by an uncomfortable silence.
 It feels a little like the kind of thing that probably would be okay in the writing room, but it was a little awkward when he did it on TV.

-• Local references: Apache Plaza, River Place.
+• References.
+Local reference not explained there: River Place.
 Also, weatherman Barry ZeVan is mentioned again.

 • In segment one, after driving Joel crazy with childish questions, Crow asks: “Daddy, what’s Vietnam?”
 This is a reference to a Time-Life commercial in the ’80s for its “History of the Vietnam War” book series.
 In the commercial, a man and his son stand before the Vietnam Veterans Memorial in Washington, DC.
 The son looks up, and asks “Daddy, what’s Vietnam?”.
 At which point, a voiceover somberly intones “A question a child might ask – but not a childish question.”